developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/apioverview/index.md

 	// The object properties will be the list of properties used if (settingsObj.illuminationMode == 'alwaysOff')...

-You can also use the `getAllProperties` method to get all properties of an object
+Use the `getAllProperties` method to get all properties of an object:

 	:::javascript
 	var settingsObj = EB.Barcode.getAllProperties();

-> Note: Some API's like Barcode have many properties and there may be an undesirable performance hit for reading all properties available.
-Use this method sparingly.
+> Note: Use this method sparingly.
+APIs such as Barcode have many properties and reading them all might cause an undesirable performance hit.

 ### Reading Values Asynchronously
-There are a few ways you can read properties in non-blocking asynchronously way by specifying a callback.
+There are a few ways to read properties in a non-blocking, asynchronous way by specifying a callback.
 The following code snippet uses a self-describing autonomous function that will execute when the callback is executed:

 	:::javascript
 	Barcode.getAllProperties(function(params){
 		alert(params.code128);
 	};);

-The following code snippet also uses a self-describing anonymous function that will execute when the callback is executed.
-This time we are also passing in other parameters:
+The following code snippet also uses a self-describing anonymous function that will execute when the callback is executed, and also passes in other parameters:

 	:::javascript
 	Barcode.getProperties(["autoEnter","code128"], function (params){